eure/swift-style-guide/README.md

 </tr>
 </table>

-**Rationale:** Prevents whitespace-only code diffs, while keeping code compact.
+***Rationale:*** Prevents whitespace-only code diffs, while keeping code compact.

-### All functions should be at least one empty line apart each other
+### All functions should be at least one empty line apart each other.
 <table>
 <tr><th>OK</th></tr>
 <tr>